Dans-labs/dariah/docs/React.md

 * alternative presentations to the user
 * window resizing

-For every such task, we make a *duck* and put it into the *dux* directory.
+For every such task, we make a *duct* and put it into the *dux* directory.
-Every duck manages a slice of the state has four sections:
+Every duct manages a slice of the state has four sections:

 * Actions: functions that create the actions whose dispatch will trigger a state update
 * Reducer: a single function that translates all relevant actions into updates of its slice of the state